venkateshmaisur/commands/nifi.md

-# Troubleshooting Nifi SSL using NiFi CA and Nifi, Ranger Plugin configured with InterCA using SAN entry
+# Troubleshooting Nifi SSL using NiFi CA and Nifi, Ranger Plugin configured with Internal/Public CA using SAN entry

 ##### 1. Use openssl command to see what server certificate was being presented by Ranger to client (nifi):
 ```sh